ghassantaleb/text-to-image-gen/README.md

 # text-to-image-gen
-check text-to-image-gen.ipynb to see the work
+##Important: check text-to-image-gen.ipynb to see the work